Expert Hairstylist

 1. Low Taper:

-• The taper starts just above the ear and gradually shortens down the neckline.
+• The textured low taper fade starts just above the ear and gradually shortens down the neckline.

 • Subtle and professional, perfect for formal styles.